molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ###### <a name="upload-screens-options-options"></a>Options

 1. Add entities: Importer adds new entities or fails if entity exists.
-2. Add entities / update existing: Importer adds new entities or updaes existing entities.
+2. Add entities / update existing: Importer adds new entities or updates existing entities.
-3. Update entities: Impoter updates existing entities or fails if entity does not exist.
+3. Update entities: Importer updates existing entities or fails if entity does not exist.

 ###### <a name="upload-screens-options-steps"></a>Steps